Atlaspvp/AtlasSpigot/README.md

 - Configureable
 - Entity Merging (TNT and FallingBlock)
 - Explosion Water Check
+- Other Optimisations
 - Explode Waterlogged Blocks
 - Explode Lava
 - Disable TNT Spread
+- TNT and FallingBlocks load chunks

 Made by _Hermelijn15_ and _jesus_is_hot_, thanks to _Gromit_, _Suicidalkids_ and _bantuerfei_ for helping.